-Classes 1, 2, 3, 4, 5 - Teachers will position themselves on either side of the doakroom doors, whilst the children are sat quietly on the carpet under the supervision of the TA's.
-When the children's designated adult arrives or is seen by the designated member of staff they will be sent to the teacher where they will line up until the teacher has acknowledged the designated adult and is able to release them safely into their care.
+Classes 1, 2, 3, 4, 5- Teachers will position themselves on the playground (following the school based planning document) with the first group of pupils.
+The remaining pupils will complete end of day activities under the under the supervision of the TA's.
+When the children's designated adult arrives the teacher will release them safely into their care.
+Teachers will return to class to collect the next group of pupils and repeat the process.
 Teachers should not relinquish their in-loco parentis responsibility to any adult or child whom they have not been informed (Refer to lists on cloakroom doors).